RISE-Dependable-Transport-Systems/WayWiseR/waywiser_hwbringup/README.md

 ## Luxonis OAK-D camera

-Make sure to add the `udev` rule for the camera:
+Make sure to add the `udev` rule for the camera on the host (never in a container):

 ```bash
 echo 'SUBSYSTEM=="usb", ATTRS{idVendor}=="03e7", MODE="0666"' | sudo tee /etc/udev/rules.d/80-movidius.rules